- Cable urges BoE to raise interest rates

 - UK market manipulation soars

 FTSE 250 15,629.66 -0.04%

-With no economic data releases in the UK, attention will turn to the US for reports on personal consumption, personal income and the University of Michigan's confidence survey figures due out later this afternoon.
+With no economic data releases in the UK, attention will turn to the US for reports on personal consumption, personal income and the University of Michigan's confidence later on.

 Also in the US, the International Monetary Fund said it is raising its growth outlook for the world's biggest economy as a budget deal in Washington and the Federal Reserve's plan to reduce its bond buying eased doubts about the future.